uuganbold/facilityMan/README.md

 #### How to Run

 Install Maven at https://maven.apache.org/install.html.
-Then the program can be run with the "mvn exec:exec" command.
+Then the program can be run with the "mvn clean compile exec:exec" command.
 Alternatively, the FacilityManApplication file contains a main method that can be run directly from the code editor.

 #### Project Description